karanthakakr04/devops-bootcamp-exercises/8 - Build Automation & CI-CD with Jenkins/chapter8-exercises.md

     package org.example

     def call(String imageName, String imageTag) {
-      // Build stage logic goes here
-      // Use the imageName and imageTag parameters as needed
-      // ...
+      echo "Building Docker image ${imageName}:${imageTag}"
+      // Build the Docker image with the specified name and tag sh "docker build -t ${imageName}:${imageTag} -f jenkins-exercises/Dockerfile ."
     }
     ```

-- [ ] Task 5: Extract the logic for deploy stage
+- [ ] Task 5: Extract the logic for the deploy stage
   - Create a new file named `DeployStage.groovy` under the `src/org/example` directory.
   - Move the logic for the deploy stage from the Jenkinsfile to `DeployStage.groovy`.
   - Modify the code to accept parameters and make it reusable.